Yusadolat/yusadolat.me/src/pages/posts/2020-10-29-runing-go-program-on-ios-and-ipados-with-ish.md

 ``

-1. Test to make sure Ruby is installed by typing `go version`, you should see something along the lines of
+1. Test to make sure Go is installed by typing `go version`, you should see something along the lines of

 ```
 go version go1.13.15 linux/386